Isaac Paredes Player Props: Rays vs. Marlins

-On Tuesday, Isaac Paredes (.306 on-base percentage in past 10 games, 56 points below season-long percentage) and the Tampa Bay Rays play the Miami Marlins, whose starting pitcher will be Edward Cabrera.
-First pitch is at 6:40 PM ET.
+The Tampa Bay Rays, including Isaac Paredes (.306 on-base percentage in past 10 games, 56 points below season-long percentage), battle starter Sandy Alcantara and the Miami Marlins at Tropicana Field, Wednesday at 12:10 PM ET.

 Isaac Paredes Game Info & Props vs. the Marlins